arturoBeccar/Grants-Program/applications/BlacksmithCoinFabrik_1.md

 ## Development Status :open_book:

-Since this application is the result of some previous work, we have already identified some improvements in integration tests, with different levels of complexity:
+We have already identified some improvements to be made in integration tests, with different levels of complexity:
 - Alice and Bob's addresses should match: Feasible.
 - The storage in the integration environment should have the same limitations as in the blockchain environment (end-to-end): Feasible.
 - Delegate call: Ability to use delegate call in integration tests: Complex, yet feasible.
-- Contract-to-contract calls: To be evaluated.
+Contract-to-contract calls: To be evaluated.
 - Gas usage: To be evaluated.

-We briefly validated the idea of the analysis and development described in this application with Sam Ruberti from the ink!
+We validated the idea of the analysis and development described in this application with Sam Ruberti from the ink!
 Ecosystem and David Hawig from Web3 Foundation, who encouraged us to apply for this grant.

 ## Development Roadmap :nut_and_bolt: